Beautiful Joe: A Dog's Own Story, Marshall Saunders

 L'Engle's stories are full of interconnected characters, and you'll find characters crossed over from the Murry family stories to the Austin family stories to the O'Keefe children stories.
 All strong in family values and faith without preaching and advocating "One True Religion."
 The Murry family stories and, occasionally, the O'Keefe children stories involve some science-fiction elements.

-Any book by Lois Lenski, especially her regional novel series (Strawberry Girl, etc) and historical novels (A'Going to the Westward, Indian Captive, Ocean-Born Mary, etc.)
+(Strawberry Girl, etc) and historical novels (A'Going to the Westward, Indian Captive, Ocean-Born Mary, etc.)

 Sadly, most of these books, except Newbery winner Strawberry Girl and the newly rediscovered Indian Captive are out of print and only to be found in older libraries and library book sales.
 They portray an America with many more regional differences than in this homogenized television age, with ethnic backgrounds often emphasized.
 The publisher is Lippincott and some titles to look for are: Judy's Journey, Cotton in My Sack, Prairie School, San Francisco Boy, Shoo-Fly Girl, Texas Tomboy, Blue Ridge Billy, Deer Valley Girl, Blueberry Corners, Bayou Suzette, and Corn-Farm Boy.
 The historicals are especially good--some other titles are A Little Girl of 1900, Bound Girl of Cobble Hill, and Puritan Adventure.